KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 - **Language:** Substitute "will" to "with" in: "Integration test will full mocking".

 ## Step 8:
-- **Comment** It is satisfying that you include test coverage, well done!
+- **Comment:** It is satisfying that you include test coverage, well done!
 - **Content:** Even though the part about `Docker` is well written, it feels a bit out of topic.
 - **Content:** I think it is convenient to write a short statement about the other coverage measurements as well.
 At least branch coverage should be covered.
 - **Language:** Missing "tests," after Jest in the sentence: "To check the Code Coverage of our written Jest we have added a code coverage command in our scripts in the package.jsonfile:".

 ## Summary page
-- **Comment** It is nice that you have included a few suggestions of what to do next.
+- **Comment:** It is nice that you have included a few suggestions of what to do next.
 To further improve it, you could include additional links to some resources you find good for each topic!